Theo Todman's Web Page - Notes Pages

 Introduction

-- After a considerable struggle, I’ve managed to find a way of scraping the data from the Ling website (Ling: Learn) so that:-
+- After quite a bit of work1, I managed to find a way of creating a database so that:-

 - I can quickly review what I’ve learnt of the various languages I’ve been studying,